farisachugthai/utilities/README.rst

 Building Documentation From Source
 ----------------------------------
-The documentation can be read online at `GitHub pages <https://farisachugthai.github.io/utilities>`_
+The documentation can be read online at `GitHub Pages <https://farisachugthai.github.io/utilities>`_

 However, the documentation can be built locally as well.